wasp-lang/wasp/web/docs/guides/email-auth.md

 ![Auth UI](/img/authui/email_verification.png)

-This routes goes to the `EmailVerification` page, which is defined in the `EmailVerification.tsx` file:
+This route goes to the `EmailVerification` page, which is defined in the `EmailVerification.tsx` file:

 ```jsx title="client/pages/auth/EmailVerification.tsx"
 import { Link } from 'react-router-dom'